 Final Cost: $350,000.

-This project includes the modernization of approximately 13 kilometers of the Lomond Lateral, which is the main canal for the west block of the BRID.
+This project includes modernization of approximately 13 kilometres of the Lomond Lateral, which is the main canal for the west block of the BRID.
 The inside slopes of the canal will be re-graded to be flatter, more stable slopes, protected with gravel armor.
 Removal of silt deposits will restore the capacity of the canal to allow sufficient water to be delivered, including filling Badger Reservoir.
 Along with canal earthwork, a new automated check structure will be constructed to improve operational efficiencies, which will result in water savings.

 This project was constructed in the winter of 2020/2021 and is now operational.